-- 5.6.1 The purpose of the informal resolution stage is to understand the appeal and, if it is straightforward and needs a limited amount of investigation, resolve it as quickly as possible.
-Any investigation is not intended to be exhaustive and the matter may be referred to the formal stage if more detailed consideration is necessary. - 5.6.2 Your first point of contact in making an appeal informally should be your School Office, who may be able to provide an immediate solution.
+5.6.1 The purpose of the informal resolution stage is to understand the appeal and, if it is straightforward and needs a limited amount of investigation, resolve it as quickly as possible.
+Any investigation is not intended to be exhaustive and the matter may be referred to the formal stage if more detailed consideration is necessary.

+- 5.6.2 Your first point of contact in making an appeal informally should be your School Office, who may be able to provide an immediate solution.
 You can also raise informal appeals with your Course Leader or Head of School. - 5.6.3 If it appears that the matter cannot be resolved within 15 working days or that we will be unable to provide you with the resolution you are seeking, the relevant Associate Dean for Student Experience will be consulted before a decision is issued. - 5.6.4 While informal resolution is not compulsory, we encourage all students to engage with this stage as it is often the quickest and easiest way to solve problems.
-If you submit a formal appeal and have not made use of the informal stage where it seems appropriate to have done so, the Student Governance team will signpost you to staff who can discuss informal resolution with you. - 5.6.5 A Head of Casework may decide that a case should move straight to the formal stage if it is complex (e.g. it involves external parties such as placement providers); serious (e.g. an allegation of significant bias); or if you are seeking particular types of outcome (e.g. financial compensation or an outcome not allowed by the University's Academic Regulations).
+If you submit a formal appeal and have not made use of the informal stage where it seems appropriate to have done so, the Student Governance team will signpost you to staff who can discuss informal resolution with you and any formal investigation of the appeal will not proceed until an informal outcome is reached. - 5.6.5 A Head of Casework may decide that a case should move straight to the formal stage if it is complex (e.g. it involves external parties such as placement providers); serious (e.g. an allegation of significant bias); or if you are seeking particular types of outcome (e.g. financial compensation or an outcome not allowed by the University's Academic Regulations).